awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-features-by-version.md

 # Features by Elasticsearch Version<a name="aes-features-by-version"></a>

 Many Amazon ES features have a minimum Elasticsearch version requirement\.
+If you meet the minimum Elasticsearch version for a feature, but the feature isn't available on your domain, update your domain's [service software](es-service-software.md)\.

 ****